Qyuzet/aspnet-nextjs-tailwind--overview-paper/README.md

 # Practical Approaches with Next.js & Tailwind CSS: Exploring Modern Web Development Trends

 This project explores modern web development practices using Next.js and Tailwind CSS, alongside an academic overview of ASP.NET.
-The study is part of the graduation requirements for the 2-Year Professional Program in Information Technology at CEP-CCIT, Fakultas Teknik, Universitas Indonesia.
+The study is part of the graduation requirements for the 2-Year Professional Program in Information Technology at CEP-CCIT, Fakultas Teknik, Universitas Indonesia..

 ![image](https://github.com/Qyuzet/ASP.NET-NextJs-Tailwind-Overview-Paper/assets/93258081/f9c12c17-067d-4cb7-a30f-b3cb14d8e1bc)